 - Drastically increased throughput (processing up to a million samples an hour).

-For many applications we use two-phase microfluidics, in which aqueous droplets within an immiscible oil phase serve as miniaturised reaction vessels.
+For most applications we use two-phase microﬂuidics, in which aqueous droplets within an immiscible oil phase serve as miniaturised reaction vessels.
 As they can be generated at kilohertz frequencies, they are of particular interest for high-throughput screens.
-Furthermore, the small assay volumes (pico- to nanoliters) facilitate the obtainment of high concentrations of nucleic acids (mRNA, DNA) or proteins (for instance, secreted antibodies) from individually encapsulated cells, paving the way for single cell assays.
-We also use continuous-phase microfluidics to generate laminar flow patterns, where we expose cells and organisms (or even small parts thereof) to different chemical environments.
-Amongst other applications, this allows the analysis of signalling events in developing embryos.
+Furthermore, the small assay volumes (pico- to nanoliters) facilitate the obtainment of high concentrations of nucleic acids (mRNA, DNA) or proteins (such as secreted antibodies) from individually encapsulated cells, paving the way for single-cell assays.
+Sometimes we also use continuous-phase microﬂuidics, for example to generate laminar ﬂow patterns, to apply spatial constrictions, or to provide cells sequentially with different stimuli.
+This has turned out to be particularly useful for various developmental biology applications.

 Future projects and goals